lorincbalog/RetinaCUDA/README.md

 func_test.py contains a correctness test to prove the results are identical with Piotr's results<br />
 perf_test.py contains tests to measure the performance of the CUDA implementation, as well as to compare it with the former Python implementation.
 These tests are good starting point for the API.<br />
-perf_eval.py is used to evaluate the performance of the system demo.py is used to demonstrate the library in small application
+perf_eval.py is used to evaluate the performance of the system.<br />
+demo.py is used to demonstrate the library in small application.

 # Recompile the binaries
 Nvidia CUDA toolkit must be installed and a C++11 compatible compiler is needed.
 Use NSight or Visual Studio to build the code under ./cpp into a so or dll.
+Make sure to turn on Separate Compilation in NSight and
+Relocatable Device Code generation (-rdc=true) in Visual Studio.